-It is anticipated that ~\$2 million in data analysis (DA) funding will be available to support Cycle-7 programs.
-The additional funding to support creation of enhanced data products that was provided to Legacy teams during the cryogenic mission is no longer available.
-Smaller GO programs will receive no direct funding.
-Specifically:
+It is anticipated that ~\$6 million in data analysis (DA) funding will be available to support Cycle-8 programs.
+The additional funding to support the creation of enhanced data products that was provided to Legacy teams during the cryogenic mission is no longer available.
+Small GO programs (< 20 hours) will receive no more than \$5000.